trifoil/TONK/README.md

 ### Hull

 Two configurations have to be available in the firmware :
 1) One for the electric config
+   Simple input throttle come from the remote
+   They should be between -127 and +128, 0 meaning the track is not moving, the sign determining which direction the motor should rotate.

-2) the other one for the turboprop config work in progress
+3) the other one for the turboprop config
+   work in progress
 ### Turret stabilization simple algorithm